GoonerM466/iptvboss-support-agent/docs/FAQ.md

   - Start the program once and shut down
   - Copy your saved IPTVBoss folders to the IPTVBoss folder on the new install/computer
   - Start IPTVBoss & make sure transfer is sucessfull.
 If it isn't continue below
-3. Use Menu → Restore → Local
+3. Use Settings → Restore Database → Local
 4. Re-Authorize cloud

-**Alternative**: If using cloud sync (Dropbox/Google Drive), you can restore from cloud after reinstalling however you must enter your cloud settings first.
+**Alternative**: If using cloud sync (Dropbox/Google Drive), you can restore from cloud after reinstalling however you must enter your cloud settings first
+  - Settings → Restore Database → Cloud or URL
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download

 ---